-There are two other memorials in the area that honor Major Butt – a bronze plaque located on the crypt level of Washington’s National Cathedral in what is now the Museum Store, and a stone monument erected by his family in Arlington National Cemetery.
+Two other memorials in the area also honor Major Butt – a bronze plaque located on the crypt level of Washington’s National Cathedral in what is now the Museum Store, and a stone monument erected by his family in Arlington National Cemetery.

 Butt Memorial Plaque